LPG Compound: Chemical Composition of LPG Gas

 Higher cylinder rental is also likely, as the heavier CNG cylinders cost more.

-Finally, the equipment to fill the CNG cylinders is expensive – much more than LPG.
+Finally, the equipment to fill the CNG cylinders is expensive – much more than cooking gas LPG.

 The supplier would need to offset these higher costs in the cost of the gas.